olicmoon/HAL-toolchain/README.md

 -------------------
 Make sure you have all prerequisites:

-- Install the Arduino IDE, version 1.8.9 or later.
-- Install the "Adafruit SAMD Boards" package.
+- Install the latest "Arm GNU Toolchain for 32-bit Devices" from [Microchip](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers).
+This should me minimum version 6.3.1.
+Copy the `arm-none-eabi` directory to any suitable location on your system.
+Do not install it into your systems `\usr\bin` or `\usr\local\bin` directory.
-- Install the "Arduino SAMD Boards" package.
+- Install `BOSSA` from [here](https://github.com/shumatech/BOSSA/releases).
+Install this into the recommended location `/usr/local/bin`.
 - Install CMake version 3.14 or later.
 - Install Python version 3.7 or later.

 Prepare a project for using the configuration script

-- Run `python3 configure.py` to create the `feather-m0-config.cmake` file.
+- Run `python3 configure.py -c <path to compiler dir>` to create the `feather-m0-config.cmake` file.
 The script will scan your system for correct paths used for the toolchain.
 - Update the `UPLOAD_PORT` in the `CMakeLists.txt` of the project root directory.

 Create the build environment: